Why State Healthcare Individual Mandates are Becoming More Popular

 What’s next for states?

-California individual mandate passes the House
+California individual mandate signed into law

-Meanwhile, the State also issued proposed legislation for a comprehensive individual mandate to take effect on January 1, 2020.
+Meanwhile, the State already issued proposed legislation for a comprehensive individual mandate to take effect on January 1, 2020.
 The legislation could allow up to 850,000 residents to receive financial assistance in paying their premiums, along with state-funded programs to advertise and help residents navigate the marketplace.
 Included within the legislation are employer reporting requirements to report the same information gathered by the IRS to satisfy IRS Code 6055 reporting requirements.
 Employers who fail to comply will be penalized $50 per individual not reported to the State.

 How do healthcare individual mandates affect employers?